JoshuaKGoldberg/Goldblog/content/blog/speeding-up-centered-part-1-81-iframe-embeds/index.md

 ## Issue 1: The Quotes Page

 The first issue I looked at on was the [centered.app/quotes](https://centered.app/quotes) marketing page.
-It contains about over 80 `<iframe>` embeds of tweets from various happy users.
+It contains 81 `<iframe>` embeds of tweets from various happy users.
 The team had noticed the page takes a long time to load and spikes the user's CPU in the process.

 I tried visiting centered.app/quotes, and ... wow!